jensonp/project-steam-engine/backend-deep-dive-fixed.md

 ### 15.1 V8 Engine Architecture

 V8 is the JavaScript engine that powers Node.js.
-Every `.ts` file in this project is first compiled to `.js` by the TypeScript compiler (`tsc`), then executed by V8.
+Every `.​ts` file in this project is first compiled to `.​js` by the TypeScript compiler (`tsc`), then executed by V8.

 #### 15.1.1 Compilation Pipeline